 The second column of Table 2 reports our alternative estimate of profits shifting, based on the amount of excess cross-border transactions recorded in the balance of payments of tax havens (Section 3.4).
 Despite being based on totally different and fully independent data, our baseline "excess profitability" and this "excess transaction" methodologies deliver consistent results.
-Strikingly, the estimates match at the haven level.
+The estimates match not only globally but also at the haven level.
 The fact that the "excess transaction" methodology yields slightly larger numbers (\$646 billion for globally shifted profits) than our baseline approach (\$616 billion) can be explained by the fact the the "excess transaction" methodology captures profit shifting by multinationals headquartered in tax havens.

-Additional results are reported in the Appendix.
-First, we study the contribution of interest income to the excess profitability of foreign firms in tax haven, following Equation 3 above.
-We find that the high $\pi_f$ of tax havens are driven by their high recorded capital shares, not by net interest (Appendix Table A.2).
-The main exception is Luxembourg, where net intragroup interest receipts are the key driver of the high recorded profitability.
+A number of additional results are worth mentioning.
+First, we study the contribution of interest income to the excess profitability of foreign firms in tax haven, following Equation 6 above.
+We find that the high $\pi_f$ of tax havens are driven by their high recorded capital shares, not by net interest.
+The main exception is Luxembourg, where net intra-group interest receipts are the key driver of the high recorded profitability.
 Overall, 15% of our estimated amount of profits shifted comes from interest, consistent with the literature that suggests that debt-shifting is second-order relative to transfer pricing and the strategic location of intangibles (Heckemeyer and Overesch, 2017).
 We obtain similar results focusing on the affiliates of U.S. multinationals, using the outward FATS of the United States.
-Haven affiliates receive only 1.1 time more interest (relative to operating surplus) than non-haven affiliates in 2015 (Appendix Figure N.5).
+Haven affiliates receive only 1.1 time more interest (relative to operating surplus) than non-haven affiliates in 2015 (see Online Appendix Figure C).
 Second, we compare the amount of shifted profits to total profits recorded by local and foreign firms combined in tax havens.
-As reported in Appendix Table A.12, we find that if profit shifted ended, profits booked in tax havens would fall by 55%, and by as much as 90% in havens such as Malta and Bermuda.
+We find that if profit shifting ended, profits booked in tax havens would fall by 55%, and by as much as 90% in havens such as Malta and Bermuda.